 Sunday, September 21, 2008

-of the American Association of Private Railroad Car Owners (AAPRCO) convention train on its way down to San Diego.
+After dropping my wife off at her hospital site for her current phase in her nursing program, my daughter and I made our way down to Calafia Beach in San Clemente to find a spot to catch the special run of the American Association of Private Railroad Car Owners (AAPRCO) convention train on its way down to San Diego.
 The AAPRCO train was being led by ATSF 3751, a former Atchison Topeka & Santa Fe steam locomotive.
 This woud be the second run of this restored locomotive to San Diego this year.
 Before this year, this wonderful old steam engine had not run on these tracks for more than fifty years, when it was a regular pulling trains to and from San Diego.
 ATSF 3751 was restored and is maintained by the San Bernardino Railroad and Historical Society.
 It was very overcast and gray when we arrived at the beach.
 Not the best conditions for photography, but you take what is given to you and make it work.
 We parked and made our way along the bluffs to claim our spot for the capturing images of the train.
 We were there pleny early, so we ejoyed watching the surfers in action.

 Bodysurfers were active too.

-et a spot to capture their images.
+Not too long after 9:00, we saw the signal light up with a red light indicating the train was approaching our location.
+A distant headlight appeared and more photographers were racing to get a spot to capture their images.
 The train came more into view and began to blow its whistle for the pedestrian crossing as people stopped to watch.
 Many of these people were completely unaware of this special train.

 The train passes the signal and was upon our location faster that expected with 24 private railroad cars in tow.